Version 6.0.6 (August 3rd, 2021)

 to wait for the daily scheduled search that finds new custom fields

-> Modification to the data health checks so they complete quickly on hosts
+- Modification to the data health checks so they complete in reasonable

 index the CMR records with the “cucm_cdr” sourcetype instead of “cucm_cmr”